my good side while bailing out over my campsite in the Mojave

 What's the highest parachute jump

 pressure suit, or space suit.
-Without it, his blood would have
+Without it, their blood would have

 boiled within seconds of exposure to the near airless atmospheric

-person to break the sound barrier without the use of a vehicle.
+the first person to break the speed of sound without the use of

 For more data on Felix's jump, visit: http://www.redbullstratos.com/science/scientific-data-review/